Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 Possibly the best known of many brand names (Standard, Victoria, Yankee, et al.) under which a variety of cheap Austrian-made piston-filling pens were sold, principally in the classified advertising sections of magazines such as Popular Mechanics, at prices ranging from 25¢ to $1.00.
 These pens, based on U.S. Patent No 394,183 after its expiration, were often fitted with untipped brass nibs and were made of a celluloid tube heat-swaged at the back end to hold the mechanism in place.
 Having no true feeds.
 They required the user to turn the filler knob backward periodically to force ink down a tube to be deposited on the underside of the nib: essentially a dip pen with a reservoir.
 Shown here are a 25¢ Manos pen (upper) and a $1.00 example branded “VICTORIA” Self-Filling Fountain Pen (lower).
 These pens were sold in the mid-1920s, at which time the $1.00 versions were vastly overpriced given the availability of true self-filling dollar fountain pens such as Ingersoll’s.
 See also Ingersoll, Yankee.

 (Marathon Pen Company) A pen manufacturing company located in New York City; operated during the 1920s.
 Many Marathon pens were made of hard rubber with very thin “filigree” overlays (e.g., 14K), and they featured good-quality 14K nibs with a script Marathon imprint.
 (See photo below.)
 Marathon was quite likely a sub-brand of Morrison; designs are essentially identical to Morrison’s, and some Marathon pens have clips and levers bearing a logo very similar to Morrison’s.
 See also Morrison.

-Having an irregular pattern made by combining two or more colors, as shown to the right.
+Having an irregular pattern made by combining two or more colors, as shown below.
 The term is used to refer to plastic, not to hard rubber.
 See also hard rubber, mottled.

 |Marblette||See Bakelite (definition 1).|